You are here

 Norman Macritchie (1903-1994) was a son of Kenneth Macritchie and Colina Matheson, 38 Gravir.

-He enrolled in the Royal Naval Reserve, S/Ns A12289, B7630 and C6889, on February 23, 1925.
+On February 23, 1925 he enrolled in the Royal Naval Reserve, Service Number A12289 and re-enrolled under B7630 and C6889.
 His records indicate that he was 5ft 6in tall with light brown hair, grey eyes and a fresh complexion.
 Norman was a fisherman on Fraserburgh and Stornoway registered boats including the Girl Ivy, the Handy, the Mary Jane and the Roselea.

 He joined the Merchant Navy and travelled to Russia on the SS Pelayo, the SS Tuscania and the SS Vina, to New Orleans on the SS British Lantern, to Montreal and St John on the SS Minedosa and the SS Athenia, to Aden on the SS Scottish American, to New York on the SS Caledonia and the SS Transylvania, to Canada on the SS Blair Atholl, to the River Plate on the SS Baronesa, to the North Pacific on the SS Empire Star and to Trinidad on the MV Boardale,